History of the National Hockey League on United States television: 1975–79 (The NHL Network, CBS, and USA Network)

 After being dropped by NBC after the 1974–75 season, the NHL had no national network television contract in the United States.
 So in response to this, the league decided to launch the first version of the NHL network, which was a network of independent stations that covered approximately 55% of the country.

-During the 1975–76 season, this package consisted of four exhibition games between NHL clubs and the Soviet national hockey team, then playoff games including the Stanley Cup Finals.
+During the 1975–76 season, this package consisted of four exhibition games between NHL clubs and the Soviet national hockey team, then playoff games including the Stanley Cup Final.

 Beginning with the 1976–77 season, games typically aired on Monday nights (beginning at 8 p.m.
 ET) or Saturday afternoons.
 The package was offered to local stations free of charge.
 Profits would be derived from the advertising, which was about evenly split between the network and the local station.
 The Monday night games were often billed as The NHL Game of the Week.
 The league hoped that the habit millions of viewers had of watching sports on Monday nights during the National Football League season would carry over to hockey in winter.
 Since ABC, which at that time carried Monday Night Football would also carry Monday-night Major League Baseball games during the 1976 season, the league tried to market this package to ABC affiliates in the hopes they'd pick it up and establish a year-round sports franchise on Monday nights.
 However, not very many stations picked up the package, and only a couple were ABC affiliates.

 During the 1975–76 season, the NHL Network showed selected games from the NHL Super Series as well as some playoff games.
 During the 1976–77 season, the NHL Network showed 12 regular season games on Monday nights plus the All-Star Game.
 By 1978–79 (the final season of the NHL Network's existence), there would be 18 Monday night games and 12 Saturday afternoon games covered.